strimzi/strimzi-kafka-oauth/HACKING.md

 Click the `Apply & Restart` button.

 We'll setup Kind to use a local Docker Registry deployed as a Docker container.
-In order to allow non-tls connectivity between Docker daemon and Docker Registry we need configure Docker daemon.
+In order to allow non-tls connectivity between Docker daemon and Docker Registry we need configure the Docker daemon.

 Open a Terminal and type: